 In a busy childcare program, managing countless forms is a daily reality.
-While major permissions are rarely overlooked, smaller ones like the diaper cream authorization form can sometimes fall through the cracks.
+While you rarely overlook major permissions, smaller ones like the diaper cream authorization form sometimes fall through the cracks.
+This article covers what you must include in the form, best practices for managing it, and how digital solutions streamline the entire process.

 Why is a diaper cream authorization form necessary?